wtfisthiskaan/RickAndMorty/README.md

-# RickAndMorty
+# RickAndMorty, SwiftUI
-Rick and Morty app created for invio assesment.
+Rick and Morty app created for invio assesment using SwiftUI.

 Data fetched from rickandmortyapi.com